unique¶

 is exceeded, in which case temporary files are used and all remaining records

 are sorted by the unique key.
-Use -s/--sorted
+Use -s/--sorted to always sort the output

 by key.